pilot006/google-cloud-security-community-unofficial-rss/README.md

 # Unofficial RSS Feed Generator for Google Cloud Security Community
 Google Cloud Run function to create RSS feeds for the Google Cloud Security Community (https://security.googlecloudcommunity.com).
-You can either run it yourself or access the feeds using the bellow feed URLs.
+You can either run it yourself or access the feeds directly using the below feed URLs.

 ## Available Feeds
 | Forum    | Feed URL |